Parmicciano/themasternetwork/content/en/installation.md

 <alert>
 It's a beta, many bugs can exist.
-Contact us on discord for reporting bugs !
+Contact us on <a href="https://discord.com/invite/NVvvkXMbAB">discord</a> for reporting bugs !
 </alert>